 “To me the greatest lover in the world was my Dad who married my mother.
 He was faithful to her until the day he died 55 years later.
 Now, that’s a great lover!
 It’s a man who’s intelligent and romantic enough to keep one woman interested all the time.’
 Do you know who said that?
 He was a well-known romantic actor whose name is Ricardo Montalban and he has followed in his father’s footsteps.
 He has been married to the same woman for over 45 years.”
 (From Keepbelieving.com sermon, “Forever and Ever Amen!”)

 Some of you may know who the actor Ricardo Montalban is, and some of you don’t.
 In the full scheme of things, it doesn’t matter.
 Ricardo’s mom and those who witnessed the love his father lavished onto his wife knew the type of love he showed her.
-THAT is a great lover to me.
+THAT is a great lover to us.
 It’s not someone who flits from one “love” to the next.
-It’s not a man who APPEARS to be romantic, from the world’s standpoint.
-In reality, that type of person shows more that he or she is more a lover of self, than of anything or anyone else.
+It’s not a man or woman who APPEARS to be romantic, from the world’s standpoint.
+In reality, that type of person shows that he or she is more a lover of self, rather than of anything or anyone else.

 The Greatest Lover Lavishes on God’s Love